You're working out and you're taking your supplements, but how are you doing with your meals?

 Fats: Almonds, almond butter, peanuts, peanut butter, cashews, cashew butter, walnuts, chia seeds, coconut oil, extra-virgin olive oil, grapeseed oil, hemp oil.

 Fruits and Vegetables: Apples, asparagus, avocado, bananas, beets, broccoli, blueberries, cranberries, carrots, celery, dates, garlic, green onions, green beans, dates, kiwi, lemons, oranges, pineapple, kale, mushrooms, red bell peppers, raisins, romaine lettuce, spinach, strawberries, tomatoes, zucchini.
 For the fruit and veggies, try to buy the fruits fresh, unless you’re buying a frozen fruit for the sole purpose of using it in a smoothie.

 Water: One of the most important parts of clean eating is proper hydration.
 Invest in a system where you have access to a gallon of water per day.
 That may be simply buying six gallons of water to last you until your next shopping trip, or you can invest in a water filter system.

 You already know you should avoid cakes, cookies, chips (unless they’re quinoa or protein chips), ice cream, and soda if you want a lean, sculpted physique.
 But what about those so-called "healthy" items that are really diet busters in disguise?

 Watch out for juices made from concentrate (get 100% juice or make your own juice), frozen vegetable blends with sauces, and packaged rice blends.
 Some frozen vegetable blends with sauces pack a bunch of unnecessary preservatives, sugar, and carbs.
 Likewise, some packaged rice blends have way too much sodium, upwards of 600mg!
 This is why it’s always a good idea to look over the ingredient lists before putting something in your cart.
 Read the label!
 For a low-sodium packaged rice, try Uncle Ben’s Brown Rice.

-Instead of shopping every night or every other night after work, do one grocery store trip per week, with enough food to last you 7+ days.
+Instead of shopping every night or every other night after work, do one grocery store trip per week and meal plan with enough food to last you 7+ days.

 You'll find that you’re spending less time and less money overall because you’re just adding to the inventory you already invested in from the previous week.
 That means you can freeze some of the meats you purchased and hold on to the extra frozen veggies for the next week.

 5. Refresh and Donate